t2ym/live-localizer/README.md

 - The XLIFF folder should contain only the target XLIFF file(s) for the project for security.
 - The HTTP server is accessible only from the localhost and disallows directory listing.
 - If the XLIFF file name is prefixed with an unpredictable string, it can serve as a kind of "password" to block malicious access from other local HTTP clients.
+- `https-local-server` script has to be executed in the same folder as its first execution so that it can find the generated certificates in `./demoCA` folder.

 ## Build